This is a best prospect industry sector for this country. Includes a market overview and trade data.

 The average unit value of imported equipment for plastics processing by injection, extrusion, and blow molding increased from 8% to 57%.
 The data includes all types of equipment for primary processing of polymers and rubber, and all types of machinery and tools for post-processing of semi-finished or finished products, as well as peripheral equipment, tooling, spare parts and accessories.
 Import duties on all types of equipment have not changed and are still set at 0%.

-· High-tech and sophisticated polymers, like polyvinyl chrofide (PVC-E)
+- High-tech and sophisticated polymers, like polyvinyl chloride (PVC-E)

-· High quality plastics product, like sheets, pipes, hoses, fittings used in special industries
+- High quality plastic products, like sheets, pipes, hoses, fittings used in special industries

 The best opportunities for U.S. exporters are in production equipment and materials that can enable local manufacturers to gain a higher market share with quality chemical products, such as polyvinylchloride, acrylonitrile butadiene styrene (ABS), and polyethylene.

 Investment in the chemical sector is crucial for the Russian economy, which provides U.S. machinery suppliers with an opportunity to sell their chemical and plastic-processing equipment.
-The Russian Strategy for the Development of Chemical Industry is a key source for funding these purchases.
-Both injection-molding machines and extrusion equipment are in demand.
+The Russian Strategy for the Development of the Chemical Industry (https://docs.cntd.ru/document/420245722) is a key source for funding these purchases.
+Both injection molding machines and extrusion equipment are in demand.

 Other products in demand include polyethylene materials, polyvinyl chloride sheets and films (furniture, posters), polyolefin films, polyethylene films, and many others.